cesarpastor/node-pulsar-client/readme.md

         - http://localhost:3000/produce

 Pulsar add consumer, currently a consumer is added on the application, when it started, but you can add max of 4 total
-    - In a browser create sample producer by calling
+    - In a browser create sample consumer by calling
         - http://localhost:3000/consumer